DeepSkyFire/webscript.io/README.md

 ## nodeping-to-datadog

-Use as a webhook notification for Nodeping, and forward to Datadog.
+Use as a webhook notification handler for Nodeping, and forward to Datadog as an event.

 ```lua
 local api_key="datadog_api_key"